Fani Willis says deputy’s estranged wife ‘interfering’ with prosecution of Trump

 Ms Willis has been issued a subpoena to sit for a pretrial deposition in the divorce case of special prosecutor Nathan Wade and his wife Joycelyn Wade on 23 January.
 On Thursday, Ms Willis’s lawyer said in a filing that the subpoena should be dismissed.

-Attorney Cinque Axam argued that Ms Wade “has conspired with interested parties in the criminal election interference case to use the civil discovery process to annoy, embarrass and oppress District Attorney Willis”.
+Attorney Cinque Axam, representing Ms Willis, argued that Ms Wade “has conspired with interested parties in the criminal election interference case to use the civil discovery process to annoy, embarrass and oppress District Attorney Willis”.

+Mr Roman is attempting to disqualify Ms Willis and Mr Wade from the case, as well as having his entire case dismissed.
+Previously this month, he argued that Ms Willis crossed the line of professional conduct and that she may have committed fraud by taking gifts from a person she hired.

+Both Ms Willis and Mr Wade have so far not directly addressed the allegations, and Willis’s spokesperson said that a response to the filings would also come in court, according to The Post.
+It remains unclear if Mr Wade was reimbursed for the travel expenses or why the trips were taken.

-Ms Merchant argued that the evidence has been sealed in documents related to the divorce case.
+Ms Merchant previously argued that the evidence for a relationship had been sealed in documents related to the divorce case.
 A hearing has been scheduled for 31 January on possibly unsealing the documents.
+The filing with the bank statements was obtained by lawyers representing a coalition of media outlets seeking to unseal the documents, The Post reported on Friday.

-Ms Willis added that she received a subpoena on 8 January, the day that Mr Roman’s filing became public, and that Ms Merchant filed to unseal the documents in the divorce case.
+Ms Willis stated in her filing that she received a subpoena on 8 January, the day that Mr Roman’s filing became public, and that Ms Merchant filed to unseal the documents in the divorce case.

 “Defendant Joycelyn Wade has not objected to Michael Roman’s motion to unseal the proceedings despite having previously sought it and having benefited from its protection for more than two years,” Mr Axam wrote.

-Note: This story has been updated with additional information